paul-reiners/pneumonia-detection-chest-x-rays/FDA_Submission_Template.md

 **Indications for Use:**

 Pneumonia is suspected in a patient.
 This algorithm has been tested on and can be used on males and females of all ages who have been administered a chest X-ray.
+It can be used for emergency workflow re-prioritization.

 **Device Limitations:**

-The program must run on a GPU-enabled workspace.
+The program must run on a GPU-enabled workspace either locally or, more likely, in the cloud.
 The algorithm should not be used for patients over the age of 80 as it has not been trained or tested on such patients.

 **Clinical Impact of Performance:**